Francois-Coleongco/Francois-Coleongco/README.md

 ## whoami

-- 🎓 I am an undergraduate honors CS major at the University of Alberta.
+- 🎓 Undergraduate Honors CS student at the University of Alberta.

-- 🧑‍💻 Interested in systems, network, and security programming.
+- 🧑‍💻 Interested in systems programming and AI.

 - 📖 Currently Reading: *Operating Systems: Three Easy Pieces* by Andrea Arpaci-Dusseau and Remzi Arpaci-Dusseau